seabbs/cmmid.stan.seir/README.md

   - Community, documention, and ongoing development.
   - A good enough tool for a broad range of problems.
 Useful if wanting to do anything other than compartmental models.
-  - Clean DSL which can be extended with functions written in C++.
+  - Clean domain-specific langauge (DSL) which can be extended with functions written in C++.
   - Largely automated and optimised MCMC reduces the cognitive load when modelling.
-  - Number of stan users in the CMMID who are likely willing to help quid pro quo.
+  - Number of stan users in the CMMID who are likely willing to help.

 ## Why not

   - MCMC often not a great choice for complex compartmental model systems.
 For these models tools that support PMCMC or SMC^2 are likely more optimal (Libbi/Birch, ODIN/Dust, etc).
-  - Not likely to be widely used by many Supervisors and so may be difficult to get code support.
+  - Not likely to be widely used by many supervisors and so may be difficult to get code support.
   - Hard to use programmatically across models (you may find yourself writing a DSL generator).